android-ui-testing/Cookbook/docs/content/basics/ui_tests_vs_snapshot_tests.md

 ![language learning app](../images/snapshotVsUiTests.gif "Snapshot testing example")

 ## What to Ui test
-A *Ui test would verify*, e.g. that after deleting a row in the recycler View, that row is not displayed anymore.
+A *Ui test would verify*, e.g. that after deleting a row in the RecyclerView, that row is not displayed anymore.
 It would test *WHAT is displayed after interacting with the view*
 </br></br>
 Therefore, write a Ui test if: